dober-man/f5-agility-labs-waf/docs/class6/class6.rst

 2. Properly test the template

-3. Enable SRE's to deploy applicaitons using your template
+3. Enable SRE's to deploy applications using your template

-4. Enable SRE's to make custom changes
+4. Enable SRE's to make custom changes to the WAF policy

 In order to successfully complete the lab you should have a basic understanding of some of the DevOps methodologies and tools,